How to Repair Torn Drywall Paper

-Mix some setting-type joint compound, or mud, and use it to cover the damaged area.
+Mix some setting-type joint compound, also called mud, and use it to cover the damaged area.
 Apply a thick coat over the damage and surrounding wall.
 Holding the joint knife at an angle, "butter" the surface with back and forth strokes to leave about 1/8th inch coat of mud.

 Ignore any ridges left by the blade edge, these will be removed after the mud has dried.
 Around the perimeter of the repair, skim the mud as thin as possible to blend it into the surrounding wall.
 Let the mud set for about 30 minutes or until it has completely hardened.

-When the mud has hardened, shave off any ridges with upward strokes of the knife blade.
+When the mud has set, shave off any ridges with upward strokes of the knife blade.
 Follow with medium grit sandpaper to lightly sand the whole patch, smoothing out any other bumps or protrusions.
 At the edges, sand to feather it with the surrounding surface.

 Wipe the sanding dust off with a damp rag and apply a second coat of mud.
 Cover with a thick coat and then skim off the excess stroking in the opposite direction from the first coat.
-If you skimmed the first coat vertically, apply the next with horizontal strokes.
-This will help to level out an irregular in your repair.
+If you skimmed the first coat vertically, smooth the next with horizontal strokes.
+This will help to level out an uneven surface in your repair.

 Let the final coat of mud dry well and then sand it using light pressure in wide back and forth strokes to smooth and blend the surfaces.
 Along the edges, sand harder to feather the patch with the finished wall surface but avoid digging in.
 Wipe the sanding dust away with a damp rag being careful not to wipe away the finished patch.

 Let the moisture from the rag dry and prime the patch.
 If you are using flat latex finish paint, it will be self-priming.
 If you are using semi-gloss or other shiny paint, prime with flat latex paint or a latex primer first before touching up the wall paint.